 First of all, driving for uber and lyft is a great way to make some extra money.
 The key word here is “extra”.
 It is great if you do it as a side job.
 What do I mean by that?
 From my personal experience, doing uber full time isn’t worth much at all and I will come back to why I think it isn’t worth it.
 Let’s begin with things you need to qualify.

 Of course you need a car.
-The most important thing I learned here is that, you don’t need just any car.
-Uber has some criteria to meet.
-The age of your car and mileage on the car are the two most important things uber looks at.
+Not just any car but a good car with great insurance policy.
+One important thing I learned here is that, Uber has some criteria to meet.
+The age of your car, the mileage on the car and your insurance policy are some of the most important things uber looks at here.
 Your car cannot be older than 15 years in some cities and you mileage cannot be more than 150,000 in most other cities.
 However, meeting this requirement isn’t as important as the type and quality of car you have and I learned it the hard way.

 Driving for hours puts so much wear and tear on your car.
 In fact, in some cases, you will be spending more than you earn from uber on car repairs.
 The point I am trying to make here is that, you need a very good car to stand any chance of making money driving uber.
 The radiator issues, transmission problems, oil changes, tire replacements, etc. are just a tip of the iceberg.
 Once you take all that into consideration, uber isn’t worth much.
 However, if you have a good quality car that does not require much maintenance, then you can profit greatly from uber.

 One other bad thing I learned about uber’s rating system is that, drivers have absolutely no control over it.
-Just imaging getting a “1” star rating for playing your favorite music in your own car.
+Just imagine getting a “1” star rating for playing your favorite music in your own car.
 Yes, a passenger can give you a 1 star rating for playing the “wrong” music.
 However, as you know, we all don’t have the same taste when it comes to music.
 What may sound great to one passenger, might sound horrible to the next passenger.
 Some drivers go to the extent of asking passengers their favorite type of music and what they feel like listening to.
 However, at the end of the day, it all comes down to the passenger.
-Some passengers can rate you bad for music playing on a radio station they have themselves requested.
+Some passengers can rate you bad if the radio station you are listening to plays the wrong music.
 Yes, a passenger may request you play their favorite radio station but end up giving you a bad rating if their favorite station unfortunately plays the wrong music.

 In conclusion, yes, uber, lyft, and others are a great way of making some extra money but please don’t put all your eggs in one basket because they are very unreliable.
-And that is why I often tell people not to go full time with any app-based company.
+Do not go full time with any app-based company.
 Get a regular job and take the app-based jobs as side jobs and you will be fine.